Categories of Special Interest

 1875 - 1895

-Terrace comprising seven two-bay two-storey red brick houses, built c.1885, with two-storey returns to rear.
-M-profiled artificial slate roof, hipped to west, with grey angled ridge-tiles, and with generally ogee cast-iron rainwater goods on decorative cogged brick eaves.
-Red brick chimneystacks, some rebuilt, with cogged coping, clay pots.
-Walling is red brick laid to Flemish bond, generally over offset granite plinth, with yellow brick dressings.
-Smooth-rendered walling to rear.
-No. 12 recently tuck-pointed.
-Segmental-headed window openings, with yellow and red brick voussoirs and stone sills, and square-headed openings to rear.
-Windows are mix of replacement uPVC and original one-over-one pane sliding timber sashes.
-Canted red brick bay window to No. 11, replacement uPVC windows and upstands to No.14.
-Round-headed door openings with brick voussoired heads, panelled pilasters, foliate consoles and cornice with fanlight over, generally with original glass.
-Some original four-panelled bolection-moulded doors; others have decorative glazing inserts or are timber replacements.
-Set back from pavement behind matching cast-iron railings over stone plinth, generally with granite steps, diamond-patterned black and orange tiles to paths, pedestrian gates and stair railings retained.
-No. 10 is end-of-terrace, addressing Goldsmith Street.
-Rear yards bound by brick walls and accessed via shared alleyway to south.
+Terrace comprising eight two-bay two-storey red brick houses, built c.1885, each with full-height return to rear.
+M-profile-hipped artificial slate roofs, with grey and terracotta angled ridge-tiles and generally replacement metal rainwater goods on decorative cogged brick eaves.
+Red brick chimneystacks, with cogged coping and clay pots (some replacement).
+Walling is red brick laid to Flemish bond over offset painted masonry plinth, with yellow brick dressings, and roughcast rendered to rear walls.
+Segmental-headed window openings, with yellow and red brick voussoirs and stone sills, with square-headed openings to rear, all with replacement uPVC frames.
+Number of modified canted bay windows, fully glazed with replacement uPVC or metal upstands.
+Segmental-headed door openings with brick voussoirs and brick architraves, and having largely timber panelled replacement doors, (some original), flanked by panelled pilasters and foliate consoles, with moulded cornice and fanlight over, some with original glass.
+Set back from pavement behind generally matching cast-iron railings over stone plinth, with some modern insertions.
+Granite or rendered steps with some cast-iron boot-scrapers and diamond-patterned yellow and orange clay tiles to footpaths.
+No. 9 is end-of-terrace, addressing Goldsmith Street.
+No.2 is abutted by lower red brick terrace on Berkeley Road dating from around the same period.
+Rear yards bound by rendered walls with modern garages inserted and accessed via shared alleyway to north.